top of page

 SCHEDULE INFORMATION

-The opening day, Thursday April 27, is scheduled to start around 5 pm ET with a welcome reception and a keynote event likely at 7 pm ET.
-On April 30 panels, roundtables and special mentorship sessions are scheduled to end around 5:00 pm ET, though there may be additional special programming, including a possible closing keynote event, on Sunday evening.
-Detailed scheduling information has now been shared with participants and It will be shared with general public in late March.
+The opening day, Thursday April 27, starts at 5 pm ET with a welcome reception and an outdoor DJ performance by students of NYU's Clive Davis Institute of Recorded Music.
+It's followed by a keynote event that takes place at 7 pm ET.
+On April 28and 29, panels, roundtables and special mentorship sessions are scheduled to end around 7:30 pm ET.
+Events continue throughout Sunday April 30 and culminate with a closing keynote at 4 pm and a DJ dance party event from 6 pm - 10 pm ET.
+Detailed scheduling information has now bee n shared with general public and you can find it here.

 VACCINATION REQUIREMENTS